rotenaple/ISBN-Lookup/readme.md

 - Customisable Settings (coming soon): Tailor the app to your preferences, enhancing your search experience.

 ## Download
-The font can be downloaded [here](https://github.com/rotenaple/ISBN-Lookup/releases/latest).
+The app can be downloaded [here](https://github.com/rotenaple/ISBN-Lookup/releases/latest).

 ### License
 This app is licensed under the MIT License, a very permissive open source license.
 This means you can: